aalykiot/nodejs-course/README.md

 console.log(`User: ${user.getName()}`);
 ```
 <br />
-<p>Run the program using node index.js and you should see the following output to the terminal:</p>
+Run the program using node index.js and you should see the following output to the terminal:

 ```sh
 User: Jim